3MT Competition: Deadline Extended

 3MT® is an academic competition that challenges PhD Researchers to describe their research and its significance, in non-specialist language to a general audience, in just three minutes.
 Participation in the competition helps PhD researchers to build their confidence and hone their presentation and communication skills.
 It is also a great way for others to find out about the exciting and varied research going on across the University at doctoral level.

 The Registration Form from PhD Researchers who would like to participate in this year's Ulster University 3MT® competition is now online.
-The deadline for completion of Registration Forms is Monday 25 March 2019.
+The deadline for completion of Registration Forms has been extended to 17 April 2019.

 The prize for the overall winner is £750 with prizes for the runner up and all finalists, as well as a People’s Choice Award.